BotSquirrel/BotSquirrel/README.md

 ## 👨‍🎓 I'm a student and a developer!

-- ✏️ I’m currently working on learning Laravel & Unity
+- ✏️ I’m currently working on learning pyscript & java
-- 📚 I’m working to finish my studies
+- 📚 I am starting a new studie
 - ⚡ Fun fact: i love to drink every kind of coffee ☕

 <br />